-WHAT IS TMJ in Olympia WA
+WHAT IS TMJ in Lacey WA

 Temporomandibular Joint Disorder refers to a group of conditions that affect the temporomandibular joint in the jaw.
 This joint connects your jaw to your skull, so it stands to reason that if you have issues with the muscles or ligaments that control its movement you may experience problems.